-The evaluation performed with regards to year 2016 was more extensive compared to the first one performed in 2015, that was only one year after the Company became listed.
-The differences were however not significant as the general evaluation of the functioning and performance of the Board has been very positive.
-However, it should be noted that: (i) the evaluation was performed before the first meeting of the Board of Directors and therefore the timing has been improved, in line with best practices; (ii) the evaluation has included meetings or individual interviews on the basis of a questionnaire which was wider in scope and more detailed and (iii) some exceptional areas have been identified for future actions which, will contribute to the improvement of the Board's activities.
+The evaluation performed with regards to year 2017 has evolved compared to the previous ones.
+The general evaluation of the functioning and performance of the Board has been very positive and therefore no changes in its organization are foreseen.
+It should be noted that: (i) the evaluation was performed before the first meeting of the Board of Directors; (ii) the evaluation has included meetings or individual interviews with the Chairman on the basis of a questionnaire which was wider in scope and more detailed and (iii) some exceptional areas have been identified for future actions which, will contribute to the improvement of the Board's activities.